DimaKriv/sql_executor.0.1/README.md

 You have to implement a Rich Internet application, using the following technologies:
- - Dojo JavaScript framework v1.12 (http://dojotoolkit.org/) on the client side
+ - Dojo JavaScript framework v1.12 (http://dojotoolkit.org/) on the client side (Changed to React.js and Materialize)
  - JAX-RS based RESTful services on the server side
 Server code must run on Tomcat or Oracle or WebSphere application server.
 Servlet container is sufficient for implementation of the task.